jhsu802701/rails_from_scratch_rails5/05-02-static_pages.md

 ```
 * Enter the command "rails test".
 All of the static pages tests will fail.
 * Enter the command "alias test1='(command provided in test results with the TESTOPTS part omitted)'".
 * Enter the command "test1".
+All 9 tests will fail.
+Some of the tests will fail because the expected links are missing, and some tests will fail because the method full_title is undefined.
 * Replace the content of the file app/views/layouts/application.html.erb with the following:
 ```
 <!DOCTYPE html>